Cabaret Auditions: A Salute to the GRAMMY Awards

-- Please complete the Cabaret Audition Request form.
+- Please complete the Cabaret Audition Request form found at the bottom of this page.

-- Singers and instrumentalists, please make sure that you read over this information more than once.
+- Singers, please make sure that you read over this information more than once.
 The directors have included some very good tips to assist you in your audition experience.

-- Please make sure you are prepared to perform as if it is the live show (including movement/dance if that applies).
+- Please make sure that you are prepared to perform as if it is the live show (including movement/dance if that applies.)

 - There will be limited rehearsal opportunities at regular rehearsals between the auditions and the cabaret.
 We are in the process of scheduling additional rehearsals.
 We will get that schedule out as soon as possible and will ask that singers sign up for additional rehearsal times.
 Once they have signed up for these additional rehearsal times, they will be committed to attend.